mrkkrj/TrianglePP/README.md

 It can create standard **Delaunay** triangulations, **quality Delaunay** triangulations, **constrained Delaunay** triangulations and **Voronoi** diagrams.

-I started with Piyush Kumar's [C++/OO wrapper](https://bitbucket.org/piyush/triangle/overview) for the original *Triangle* code, ported it to Visual C++ (VisualStudio 2008/Win32), did some bugfixes, and extended it for constrainied triangulations and Voronoi diagrams.
+I started with Piyush Kumar's [C++/OO wrapper](https://bitbucket.org/piyush/triangle/overview) of the original *Triangle* code, ported it to Visual C++ (VisualStudio 2008/Win32), did some bugfixes, and extended the wrapper for constrainied triangulations and Voronoi diagrams.
-Then the code was ported to x64 Windows and Linux, *CMake* support for both the example program and the GUI demonstrator was added as well as Catch2 unit tests for the code.
+Then the code was ported to x64 Windows and Linux, *CMake* support (for both the example program and the GUI demonstrator) was added, as well as Catch2 unit test suite.
 Recently, support for reading and writing of *Triangle*'s file formats and input data sanitization were also added.

 This code is released under LPGL licence.